ya-nsh/ya-nsh/README.md

 ### Hi there 👋
-I’m currently working on improving my skillset in the areas of Machine Learning and Web Development.
+🔭 I’m currently working on improving my skillset in the areas of Machine Learning and Web Development. .
+🌱 I’m currently learning JavaScript!
-Feel free to reach me via my email: yansh2017@gmail.com
+📫 How to reach me: yansh2017@gmail.com
+😄 Pronouns: He/Him